-AWC is a leader in the implementation of large-scale feral herbivore control including mustering, shooting and trapping as well as baiting for feral pigs.
+AWC implements a range of management strategies including mustering, shooting and trapping as well as baiting for feral pigs.